whats2000/IOT-stuff/README.md

 # IOT-stuff
-A place pit some random stuff for IOT project
+A place put some random stuff for IOT project